zhiachong/victorzhou.com/content/posts/2018-05-01-how-i-landed-offers.md

 One Google question I had was related to file-system directories, and how to traverse them (hint: recursion).
 I solved that relatively quickly, and the interviewer asked how to identify a missing file in that directory.
 That was a little more difficult, but I got through it.
 And we then moved into how to rebuild the directory, how to serialize/deserialize it, and we spent a good chunk of time debating how file directories work underneath the hood.
 It was a very enjoyable session for me.

-# Thank you
+### Thank you

-Thank you for reading thus far :) If you enjoyed this article, please consider buying me a coffee here (coffee helps me write): [https://www.buymeacoffee.com/zhiachong](https://www.buymeacoffee.com/zhiachong)
+Thank you for reading thus far 🙂 If you enjoyed this article, please consider buying me a coffee here (coffee helps me write): <https://www.buymeacoffee.com/zhiachong>

 # Interviewing at top-tier companies

 It was a nerve-wrecking experience, to say the least.
 And what a roller-coaster ride.

-I allocated my time in the following manner: 20% resume, 20% research and 60% interview preparation.
+I allocated my time in the following manner: **20% resume, 20% research and 60% interview preparation.**

+## Resume Preparation

 I spent 20% of my time fixing up my resume, which hadn’t been updated in at least three years.
 I took a hard look at the stuff I’ve done in the past, and picked projects I handled end-to-end, **regardless of complexity.**